Malaiappan59/ticket-analyser/README.md

 # 🎫 IT Ticket Volume Dump Analyser

-> Automatically classify 700+ ITSM tickets from **ServiceNow / Jira / Datadog / Splunk / SolarWinds** into structured categories using a local **Ollama LLM** or keyword rules — then export a colour-coded Excel report.
+> Automatically classify 10k+ ITSM tickets from **ServiceNow / Jira  that comes from monitoring and observability tools like Datadog / Splunk / SolarWinds** into structured categories using a local **Ollama LLM** or keyword rules — then export a colour-coded Excel report.

 ---